yashpand3y/MachineLearning/README.md

 # MachineLearning
-Machine Learning Models I created with datasets provided
+Machine Learning Models I created with datasets either referenced from python libraries or attached in respective directory Most of the functions are performed through Pandas and Numpy.
+Further, I've used SKLearn library to cross-reference my results (between the algorithm I implemented, and the one available in the library)

 ## Regression
 - Contains